-Fixed-Point Arithmetic (Fixed-Point) in Engee
+Fixed-Point arithmetic in Engee

-).
-However, in real-world systems - such as microcontrollers, DSPs, FPGAs or ASICs - usage of Float types may be undesirable or impossible.
-For example, in the STM32 family of microcontrollers, the base models do not have hardware support for float', and floating-point operations are much slower than integer operations.
-In such cases, fixed-point arithmetic (`Fixed-Point
+In the world of numerical computing, the vast majority of tasks are solved using floating point numbers (Float32, Float64`However, in real systems such as microcontrollers, DSPs, FPGAs, or ASICs, the use of Float types may be undesirable or impossible.
+For example, in the STM32 family of microcontrollers, the base models do not have hardware support. `float, and floating-point operations in them are performed much slower than integer ones.
+In such cases, fixed-point arithmetic is used (Fixed-Point), in which fractional values are encoded in an integer format with a predefined length of the fractional part.

-For example, if the length of the fractional part is , then the number is stored as an integer value , because the formula for converting the internal value (stored_integer
+For example, if the length of the fractional part is , that number stored as an integer value , because according to the formula for recalculating the internal value (stored_integer) in real time (real_value) we get .
+The formula shows that the internal value is preserved and is equal to , and in calculations it is interpreted as .

-Such arithmetic has the following advantages:
+- Such arithmetic has the following advantages

 -